hopechong/alluxio/docs/en/compute/Spark.md

 ### Access Data from Alluxio with HA

-If Spark configured using the instructions in [Configure Spark for Alluxio with HA](#configure-spark-for-alluxio-with-ha), you can write URIs using the `alluxio:///` scheme without specifying cluster information in the authority.
+If Spark is configured using the instructions in [Configure Spark for Alluxio with HA](#configure-spark-for-alluxio-with-ha), you can write URIs using the `alluxio:///` scheme without specifying cluster information in the authority.
 This is because in HA mode, the address of leader Alluxio master will be served